Java TreeSet

 - Slightly lower performance than

-is acceptable in exchange for automatic ordering.
+HashSetis acceptable in exchange for automatic ordering.

 Conclusion#

-class in detail.
+In this blog, we explored the TreeSet class in detail.
 We discussed its characteristics, method usage, and how it maintains elements in sorted order using a Red-Black Tree.
 We also looked at performance, null handling, and how to apply custom sorting with a comparator.